Degenerate quantum erasure decoding: Results

 In Fig.~\ref{fig:bnd_logx}, we also plot rate upper bounds estimated by \cite[Theorem~3.8]{DZ13}, which depend on stabilizer weight $w$.
 While not necessarily tight, these bounds align with our findings in that higher code rates require higher $w$.

-To obtain a precise estimate of the rate currently achieved via BP at erasure probability $p$, we replot Fig.~\ref{fig:bnd_logx} on a linear scale in Appendix~\ref{sec:bnds} (Fig.~\ref{fig:bnd_lin}).
+To obtain a precise estimate of the rate currently achieved via BP at erasure probability $p$, we replot Fig.~\ref{fig:bnd_logx} on a linear scale in \ed{Supplementary Note~7 (part~f)}.
 By interpolation, the rate achieved by BP is $r = 1 - 2.5p - 2p^2 + 6p^3$.

 In Table~\ref{tb:cmp_dec}, we compare our results with other linear-time or MLD decoders in the literature \cite{DZ20,CLLD24,GYP24,YGP24}.